-Antioch is the Gateway to the Delta, located on the banks of the San Joaquin River in Northern California in Contra Costa County.
-A city of approximately 115,000 residents, Antioch, is one of the few Bay Area communities that offers affordable housing; as a result, increased development has created employment opportunities in schools, hospitals and other local service sectors.
-The area offers a wide range of shopping and recreational activities, including the John Marsh Historic House State Park, Marsh Creek Regional Trail, art galleries and live music venues.
+The city of Antioch is the gateway to the Delta and is located on the banks of the San Joaquin River in east Contra Costa County.
+A city of approximately 115,000 residents, Antioch, is one of the few Bay Area communities offering affordable housing; as a result, increased development has created employment opportunities in schools, hospitals, and other local service sectors.
+The Antioch area offers a wide range of shopping, cultural, and recreational activities, including the John Marsh Historic House State Park, Marsh Creek Regional Trail, art galleries and live music venues.

-The clinic serves a diverse clinic population from a large geographical area from Central/Eastern Contra County all the way to near South Sacramento.
-Many of our clinicians commute from other areas to work with the socioeconomic and cultural diversity of clients in the area, practice in a new building specifically designed for mental health, and with ample parking immediately outside the building.
-The commute from the west is a reverse commute making it a pleasure to drive the distance to this unique clinic.
+Our department serves a socioeconomically and culturally diverse patient population in a geographical area spanning from Central/Eastern Contra County to southern Sacramento.
+Many of our clinician travel from other areas to work in Antioch.
+The commute from the west is a reverse commute making it an easy drive to our unique clinic.

 Our clinic culture is one of growth and diversity.
 With a dynamic patient population with a large variety of needs, we pride ourselves on the ability to treat a wide range of presentations and problems.
 We seek flexible, thoughtful, and professional clinicians who are interested in bringing their skills to collaborative teams while learning on the go and adapting to demands as they arise.